Snownee/Lychee/docs/recipe.md

 !!! note

-    This recipe type does not have JEI / REI integration.
+    This recipe type does not have JEI/REI/EMI integration.

 ??? example